lc-2025/enefti/backend/README.md

 ## Getting Started

-The project production version is available on _Heroku_ at https:// For any contribution, maintanance and/or trial needs, please refer to the following specifications.
+The project production version is available on _Render_ at [https://enefti-sha256.onrender.com](https://enefti-sha256.onrender.com)
+For any contribution, maintanance and/or trial needs, please refer to the following specifications.

 ### Environment